llm-for-zotero: A Research Agent System for your Zotero Library

 Tip

-The plugin supports both Zotero 7 and Zotero 8.
+The plugin supports Zotero 7, Zotero 8, and Zotero 9.
 Make sure you are running a compatible version.

 Configuration